Last Updated on

 Night driving statistics are scary.
 Driving after dark is significantly more challenging than driving while it is light outside.
 Knowing what lights to use when driving at night and ways to reduce night driving glare important to help prevent an accident.
 If you are struggling to see when driving at night, talk to your eye doctor.
 You can also purchase night driving glasses to help reduce glare Check out Car and Driver for more tips for driving at night.

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
-While passionate about health and the environment she can’t quite give up her favorite Cheetos and Diet Coke!
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.